unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **_Tek Resistance_**.
 The archmage has advantage on saving throws against tek skills and other tek effects.

 **_Tekcasting_**.
 The archmage is an 18th-level tekcaster.
 Its Tekcasting ability is Intelligence (tek skill save DC 17, +9 to hit with tek skill attacks).
-The archmage can cast _disguise self_ and _invisibility_ at will and has the following wizard tek skills prepared:
+The archmage can cast _disguise self_ and _invisibility_ at will and has the following arcanist tek skills prepared:

 Cantrips (at will): _fire bolt_, _light_, _mage hand_, _prestidigitation_, _concussiveing grasp_
 1st level (4 slots): _detect tek_, _identify_, _mage armor_\*, _tek missile_